kanimetov/sample-psp/docs/internal/design/service-architecture.md

 ```

 - **Bank Service**: Used when `merchantProvider` equals configured value ("demirbank")
-  - Handles both QR-based transactions AND incoming transactions
+  - Handles both QR-based transactions and incoming transactions
   - Full transaction lifecycle support
 - **Operator Service**: Used for all other merchant providers
-  - **Limitation**: Only handles QR-based transactions
+  - Handles QR-based transactions only
-  - **Limitation**: Does NOT handle incoming transactions
+  - Does not handle incoming transactions
 - **Incoming Service**: Always delegates to BankService regardless of provider

 ## Error Handling